Tickets: € 29,50

 Ukrainian Piano Quintet in G minor, Opus 42 (1942–1945

-During the concert's introduction, musicologist Igor Sukhorukov will discuss the life and work of Boris Liatoshynsky.
+During an online concert introduction, musicologist Igor Sukhorukov will discuss the life and work of Borys Liatoshynsky.